How to Read & Understand Pet Food Labels

 3. Un-named Fats

-In the same way that unidentified or very general meat sources can indicate very cheap and inconsistent quality food, unidentified meat and fat sources also show that your dog food manufacturer is cutting corners.
+In the same way that unidentified or very general meat sources can indicate very cheap and inconsistent quality food, unidentified meat and fat sources also show that your manufacturer is cutting corners.

 4. By-Products